marlonandrade/MASimplestSemiModalViewController/README.md

 ## Usage

-* Add `MASimplestSemiModelViewController` on your Podfile and install it
+* Add `MASimplestSemiModalViewController` on your Podfile and install it
 * `#import "UIViewController+MASimplestSemiModal.h"'`
 * `[viewController presentSemiView:semiView];`